The common vocabulary that shapes a startup narrative is usually composed of three elements:

 But two companies have already been featured in Fast Company for their unorthodox approach; Treehouse, which has three-day weekends year-round, and Beholder Productions, which has three-day weekends through the summer.

-Ryan Carson, the Co-founder and CEO of Treehouse, questioned what many took for conventional wisdom.
+No regrets Ryan Carson, the Co-founder and CEO of Treehouse, questioned what many took for conventional wisdom.
 Featured in CNN’s Small Business Guide, the Growth Everywhere Blog and Inc, Treehouse has attracted attention for its off-beat approach and bucking the conventional mythology of startups.
 While initially skeptical of offering three-day weekends, he took the plunge and doesn’t regret it.

 Remembering long (and sometimes excessive) hours of uninterrupted work as a software developer in another startup, Carson wondered if things could be managed differently.
 So in 2010, he tried something different with Treehouse, a technology education services firm headquartered in Portland, Oregon.